racacax/IPTV-Recorder/README.md

 ### Dockerfile
 A docker image is provided along with the tool which allows you to install just by typing `docker-compose build` or `make update`.
 This image is shipped with `ffmpeg` and `wget` which are the two main recording methods available.
 To add custom commands, you'll need to either edit `Dockerfile` or use `make bash` to install other dependencies.

+**If you use Docker, the output port will be 35699.
+However, you must keep 8000 as a port in the configuration.**

 If you plan to run the software on Windows, you will most likely require to use it.
 ### Normal installation
 #### Requirements